snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 .. _AZCLI: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

-In this tutorial we will show how to execute a Snakemake workflow on Azure Batch nodes without a shared file-system.
+In this tutorial we will show how to execute a Snakemake workflow on Azure Batch nodes using Azure Blob Storage.
 One could use attached storage solutions as a shared file system, but this adds an unnecessary level of complexity and most importantly costs.
-Instead we use cheap Azure Blob storage, which is used by Snakemake to automatically stage data in and out for every job.
+Instead we use cheap Azure Blob Storage, which is used by Snakemake to automatically stage data in and out for every job.
 Please visit the `Azure Batch Documentation
 <https://learn.microsoft.com/en-us/azure/batch/batch-technical-overview#how-it-works>`__